Alisa-Kunapinun/sfmedu_python3/README.md

 # Structure-from-motion-python

+This code has been modified from python2.x to be python3.x from the project github https://github.com/aferral/Structure-from-motion-python

 Implementation based on SFMedu Princeton COS429: Computer Vision http://vision.princeton.edu/courses/SFMedu/ but on python + numpy

 The objective of this project was to understand  the structure from motion problem so i take the MATLAB code from http://vision.princeton.edu/courses/SFMedu/